Who should consider earning a Master’s in Supply Chain Analytics? What are the job placement perspective after graduating from this program?

 Are there scholarships available?

-The MSCA program currently does not have any scholarships available.
-But students can apply for financial aid from Rutgers and other channels.
+Additional merit-based scholarships may be available during the study period, depending on available sponsorships from the centers, corporate partners, and the program.
+Students can also apply for financial aid from Rutgers and other channels.
 Learn more about financial aid at Rutgers here.
-In addition, hourly-based assistantship opportunities at $15/hour may be available for talented students with suitable skills.
-You may consult the department chair for such opportunities once you are in the program.
+In addition, hourly-paid assistantship opportunities at $17/hour may be available for talented students with suitable skills.
+You may consult the program coordinator for such opportunities once you enroll in the program.

 What is the difference between the Master of Supply Chain Analytics (MSCA) and Master of Supply Chain Management (MSCM) programs?